Have you noticed your child’s head protruding above their car seat? It’s happening, mama. It’s probably time to start looking for a new car seat.

 - Safety standards change: Safety standards are constantly evolving to ensure your child’s safety.
 With these changing standards, certain car seats may no longer meet all of the safety guidelines.

 You’ll also want to consider switching car seats if you get into an accident.
 If you have been involved in a car crash which was moderate or severe, your child’s seat will need to be changed (source).

-There are, however, instances where the seat is still usable even after a crash, and this would be the case for “minor” accidents.
+There are, however, instances where the seat may be usable even after a crash, and this would be the case for some “minor” accidents.
 A minor car accident can be classified as: